zikman23/map-animation/README.md

 ## Roadmap of Future Improvements

 The data was manually extracted using the WMATA API.
 I would like to implement and better way to access the data for this project.
-I would also like to implement live tracking of the bus locations.
+I would also like to implement live tracking of the bus locations, labels for the stops, and a line that traces the route shown for better visibility.

 ## Languages